amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

-# IVIM-DKI analysis with total variation penalty funtion for prostate cancer and BPH
+# IVIM-DKI analysis with total variation penalty function for prostate lesions
 ---------------------------------------------------------------------------------

 A package providing MATLAB programming tools and GUI for IVIM-DKI analysis with total